Masters of the Air: Critical response

-Metacritic assigned the series a weighted average score of 72 out of 100 based on 41 critics, indicating "generally favorable reviews".
+Metacritic assigned the series a weighted average score of 72 out of 100 based on 42 critics, indicating "generally favorable reviews".

 Writing for The Guardian, Rebecca Nicholson gave the series five out of five, describing it as "truly fantastic television", portraying the experience of the pilots "as thrilling as it is terrible".
 However, in the i, Emily Baker rated the series two out of five, describing it as "the first big TV disappointment of 2024".
 Baker criticizes the predictable and "formulaic" drama, thin characterization, and storylines and suggests that the series is "too old-fashioned to compete with today's prestige TV".
 The Daily Telegraph also criticized the show, saying it "sacrificed authenticity for Hollywood clichés".
 Empire pointed out that it is all handled with "a certain strain of American exceptionalism" with non-Americans appearing as stereotypes, the British portrayed as "invariably stiff-upper-lipped" and "only a passing mention" for the RAF.

 The series has been criticized regarding its accuracy, with many changes and omissions from the actual story of the 100th.
-The lack of a strategic narrative was also commented on - "the limited focus on strategy missed the opportunity to put the characters’ experience into context".
+The lack of a strategic narrative was also commented on: "the limited focus on strategy missed the opportunity to put the characters’ experience into context".

-The quality of CGI for the aerial scenes was also criticized, including making the B17s seem "cartoonish".
+The quality of CGI for the aerial scenes was also criticized, including making the B-17s seem "cartoonish".